Buddhism in Poland: History

 The roots of Buddhism in Poland go back to the beginning of the 20th century and are related to the sudden fascination of Poles with the religions and culture of China, Japan, Tibet and Korea.
 Polish orientalists referred to Buddhism in scientific journals.
 One of the most famous was Andrzej Gawroński (1885-1927), who held the position of professor of Sanskrit at the University of Lwów.
 In addition to articles written for numerous journals, he was the author of two works that have gained the rank of classic in Poland: "Studies about Sanskrit Buddhist Literature" ("Studies on Buddhist literature in Sanskrit", Kraków, 1919) and "Sanskrit handbook" (Krakow, 1932).
 Stanisław Franciszek Michalski, a lecturer at the University of Łódź, contributed to the study of the Pali language.
 He translated the Dhammapada in 1925, supplementing the text with a long commentary and a general overview of Buddhism.
-He also translated "Buddhism" by Rhyas Davids (Warsaw-Krakow, 1912) and left behind an unfinished grammar of the Pali language.
+He also translated "Buddhism" by Rhys Davids (Warsaw-Krakow, 1912) and left behind an unfinished grammar of the Pali language.